 Jack Nunn is a musician and composer.
-He also works as a researcher in public health and is currently a PhD candidate.
-Jack is from the UK and now lives in Melbourne (Australia).
+He also works as a researcher in public health and is currently a PhD candidate looking at ways of involving people in genomics research.
+He is the founder and Director of the not-for-profit education organisation ‘Science for All‘.
 You can contact Jack here.

 ‘Blue Sun’ – first album now available

 ‘Blue Sun’ is calming, meditative piano – interwoven with cello, violin and sitar – creating rich and immersive soundscapes.

 Jack Nunn’s album is different from what you might expect from the Atlantic Jaxx record label, started by the Grammy-award-winning duo Basement Jaxx.